What Is Endometriosis?

 Acupuncture as Treatment

-Acupuncture is investigated as a complementary therapy for the pain associated with endometriosis.
-The Cochrane review on acupuncture for endometriosis (Zhu et al., 2011) identified very limited evidence (based on 1 RCT, Wayne 2008) suggesting possible benefit — the evidence remains insufficient for firm conclusion, and larger subsequent trials are necessary.
+Acupuncture is being investigated as a complementary therapy for endometriosis-related pain.
+The Cochrane review on acupuncture for endometriosis (Zhu et al., 2011) identified very limited evidence (based on 1 RCT, Wayne 2008) suggesting possible benefit — the evidence remains insufficient for firm conclusions, and larger subsequent trials are needed.

 Proposed mechanisms — still under investigation — include modulation of central sensitization by activation of descending inhibitory pain pathways, possible reduction of inflammatory cytokines (TNF-alpha, IL-6), release of endorphins, and modulation of the autonomic nervous system.
 Acupuncture has been investigated as potentially relevant for the noncyclic chronic pain component, in which central sensitization appears to play an important role.

-Acupuncture does not act on endometriotic implants themselves but can contribute to pain control in a multimodal approach.
-It is especially valued by patients who seek to reduce medication burden or to complement hormonal treatment with nonpharmacologic interventions.
+Acupuncture does not act on endometriotic implants themselves but can contribute to pain control within a multimodal approach.
+It is especially valued by patients who want to reduce medication burden or complement hormonal treatment with nonpharmacologic interventions.

 Prognosis

-Endometriosis is a chronic disease without definitive cure, but with control possible in the majority of cases.
+Endometriosis is a chronic disease without a definitive cure, but control is possible in most cases.
 Continuous hormonal treatment can keep the disease in clinical remission.
 Spontaneous resolution is rare while ovarian function is active.

-Regarding fertility, women with mild to moderate endometriosis can conceive naturally, while severe cases may require in vitro fertilization.
-Early reproductive counseling is essential for patients who desire future pregnancy.
+As for fertility, women with mild to moderate endometriosis can conceive naturally, while severe cases may require in vitro fertilization.
+Early reproductive counseling is essential for patients who want a future pregnancy.

-After menopause, most patients experience significant improvement of symptoms with the fall in estrogen levels.
+After menopause, most patients experience significant symptom improvement as estrogen levels fall.
 However, hormone replacement therapy can reactivate the disease in a minority of cases.

 60-80%